rakki194/SPARKLES/README.md

 4. **Decoupled Weight Decay**: The approach to separating weight decay from gradient updates in Compass inspired SPARKLES' implementation of weight decay.

+5. **Stochastic BF16 Rounding**: The bit manipulation approach for true stochastic rounding is adapted from lodestone-rock's implementation.

 The clean, efficient implementation of the Compass optimizer provided an excellent foundation that SPARKLES extends with additional features like stochastic updates and gradient normalization.
-We're grateful to the Lode for their contributions to optimization research.
+We're grateful to Lode for their contributions to optimization research.

+### Torchastic

+SPARKLES also builds upon concepts from [Torchastic](https://github.com/lodestone-rock/torchastic/), another innovative project by lodestone-rock that focuses on stochastic BF16-based optimization.
+Key inspirations include:

+1. **Memory Efficiency**: Torchastic demonstrated that using BF16 for all operations (parameters, gradients, and optimizer states) can reduce memory consumption by 50% compared to FP32 training, enabling larger models or increased batch sizes within the same memory budget.

+2. **Stochastic Rounding to Prevent Stale Gradients**: The stochastic rounding mechanism in SPARKLES is inspired by Torchastic's approach to solving the "stale gradient" problem, where small updates might be lost due to BF16's reduced mantissa precision.
+Stochastic rounding ensures that even tiny updates have a chance to affect the model parameters.

+3. **Bit-Level Manipulation**: The implementation of adding randomness at the bit level (rather than just adding noise after conversion) was inspired by Torchastic's elegant solution.

+We extend our thanks for demonstrating how stochastic BF16 training can be both memory-efficient and effective for preventing numerical instabilities during long training runs.

 ## Related Work